cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 Anyway, back to our typing rules for the λ-calculus!
 In order of appearance:

 - A variable $x$ has type $A$ if there’s an assignment in $\Gamma$ that says so.
-- If we’ve got something of type $B$ which uses something of type $A$ from the bag, we can abstract over that something to create a function of type $A \to B$.
+- If we’ve got something of type $B$ which uses something of type $A$ from the typing environment, we can abstract over that something to create a function of type $A \to B$.
 - If we’ve got something of type $A \to B$ and something of type $A$, then we can apply the former to the latter to get something of type $B$.

 Guess what?!
 It works!
 All the programs you can type with these rules are super well-behaved and nice!
 Buuuut… there’s kinda a lot of programs that are really nice and good, that you can’t type with these rules… Very, *very*, notably, you can’t type the $Y$ combinator.
 Oh no!
 We lost recursion!